Travel in Austria

 4. How to Get to Schwedenplatz by Public Transport?

-You can easily reach the square.
 Subway lines U4 (green line) and U1 (red line) stop right at the square.
-You can also get there by tram.
-The tram lines that stop at the square are: 1, 2.
+You can also get there by tram using line 1 or 2.
 Get off at the Schwedenplatz station.

 If you are unsure where the city’s recommended attractions are located and how the city is divided into districts, you can read our article on the districts of Vienna.
 The article includes details on all the most important districts and the recommended attractions found in them.
 It’s worth reviewing the article if you are in the planning stages of your trip.
 A comprehensive guide to Vienna for proper trip planning in the city.